 The irony!
-It took me so long to set up The Wateringwell, I simply had to write about procrastination right up front.
-I learned quite a few things during this time which I want to share with you.
+It took me so long to set up The Wateringwell, I simply had to write about procrastination right upfront.
+Why do we procrastinate and inevitably cause ourselves more stress in the long run?

-One of my Mom’s favorite sayings was: “Procrastination is the thief of time” was one of my mother’s favorite sayings, one I passed onto my own kids.
-I must have been a procrastinator from childhood because one day when I was about 10, mom brought me home ‘A Round Tuit’.
-I stuck it up on my cupboard door and looked at it every day; I still didn’t get around to doing the things I disliked.
+“Procrastination is the thief of time” was one of my mother’s favorite sayings, one I passed onto my own kids.
+I must have been a procrastinator from childhood because I remember when I was about 10, Mum brought me home ‘A Round Tuit’.
+I pinned it up on my cupboard door and looked at it every day.
+I’m not sure how helpful it was but the memory stuck!

 The Dodo Principle

 Wayne (hubby) and I share something we call “The Dodo Principle”.
 It came about during one of our trips to Mauritius.
 I had seen a gorgeous set of Dodo’s (their national bird, now extinct) in the hotel boutique shop.
 Thinking I might find a nicer or cheaper pair elsewhere, I didn’t buy them.
 Well, I didn’t find a nicer/cheaper pair and when I went back to buy the original ones I had fallen in love with, they were gone.
 We searched everywhere and even arrived at the airport early, thinking they might have a better selection.
 Nothing.
 And so the Dodo Principle (do it now or you may lose out) was adopted.

 We may laugh about it and if you google procrastination, you will find many humorous sayings.
 On a more serious note though, procrastination leads to increased stress and worry; guilt; missed opportunities; self-defeating behavior and even health problems.
 And as a single mom, you don’t need more of that, do you?